-Because even this maximum allowable tuition amount will be significantly less than the total annual Drexel full-time doctoral tuition, the School will seek approval for any difference between budgeted and actual tuition to be covered by the Graduate College Tuition Remission Award program (and this remission amount should not be included in the grant budget).
+Because this budgeted tuition amount will be significantly less than the total annual Drexel full-time doctoral tuition, the difference will be covered by University doctoral tuition remission (and this remission amount should not be included in the grant budget).

-This NIH maximum allowed tuition amount, though less than full Drexel doctoral tuition, is still considerable and faculty may find it challenging to include this full amount over and above doctoral student salary on research grants.
-Therefore, the School is requiring that at least 50% (see Table below) of the NIH maximum allowed NIH tuition be budgeted on research grants including doctoral students.
+This NIH maximum allowed tuition amount, though less than full Drexel doctoral tuition, is still considerable and faculty may still find it challenging to include this full amount over and above wages on research grants.
+Therefore, the School is requiring that at least 50% ($11,420) of the NIH maximum allowed NIH tuition be budgeted on research grants including doctoral students.
 However, faculty are encouraged to include more tuition whenever possible.
 In cases when the funder is not NIH, amounts above the NIH maximum allowed tuition can be included.
-When faculty include additional tuition above the SPH required minimum, 50% of the amount above minimum tuition will be returned to the faculty member’s discretionary account one year in arrears.
-However, student salary still must be budgeted before tuition can be included on a grant.
+When faculty include additional tuition above the SPH required minimum, an amount equivalent to 50% of the amount above minimum tuition will be returned to the faculty member’s discretionary account one year in arrears.
+However, student wages still must be budgeted before tuition can be included on a grant.

 Waivers for including doctoral wages or tuition on research grants below SPH required amounts